Liam-Weitzel/SIMD-Exploration/README.md

 ## Research approach and methods

-To evaluate which SIMD programming paradigm is the 'fastest', eight implementations of these paradigms were selected.
+To evaluate which SIMD programming paradigm is the 'fastest', the eight following implementations of these paradigms were selected:
+1. Auto-vectorization
+2. EVE
+3. Highway
+4. inline assembly
+5. x86 intrinsics
+6. OpenMP directivs
+7. std::experimental::simd
+8. Xsimd

 The GNU Compiler Collection (GCC) was selected as the compiler for all benchmarks due to its popularity.
 Consequently, the implementation details of auto-vectorization and OpenMP directives are also handled by GCC.
 The specific libraries chosen to represent the 'high-level libraries' paradigm are: XSimd, EVE, Highway, and std::experimental::simd.

 XSimd is being used by major open-source projects, such as Mozilla Firefox, Apache Arrow, Pythran, and Krita.
 XSimd is actively being developed and has 68 core contributors at the time of writing.